Sigma-Production/PteroFreeStuffinstaller/README.md

 # Pterodactyl Free Stuff installer

-An installer made for free Pterodactyl Panel themes & addons for Pterodactyl Panel ``V1.x.x`` this will not work on ``0.x.x``
+An installer made for free Pterodactyl Panel themes & addons for Pterodactyl Panel ``V1.x.x`` this will not work on ``0.x.x`` The version number off the branch is the version that it works on on pterodactyl